Fort Worth's Future of Air Mobility

 Decades of Inaction

-The T&P Warehouse has remained vacant since its acquisition in 1998.
+The Texas & Pacific Warehouse has remained vacant since its acquisition in 1998.
 The property has a documented history of "years of announcements, false starts, multiple extended deadlines," and terminated city incentives.
 The current owner attributes delays to outside influences, but the city terminated an $11M+ TIF agreement in 2016 due to an "inability to provide a funding plan."

 Critical Parking Deficit